Are you looking for mortgages for doctors?

-As a professional, qualified in a reputable occupation you’d be right in thinking that lenders tend to favour mortgages for doctors and other medical professionals.
+As a medical professional or doctor, your role is considered a professional occupation, you’re qualified in a reputable career and serve important duties within public interest.
+Because of this lenders tend to favour mortgages for doctors and other medical professionals.

 However, we know that being a doctor or medical professional is far from straightforward and can result in a complex source of income.